kubernetes/kubernetes/docs/proposals/workflow.md

 #### JobSpec

-A new labels selector will be added to `apis.extensions.jobspec`.
-The `jobspec.parentselector` is a label query over a set of jobs.
+A new labels selector will be added to `job.spec`.
+The `job.Spec.ParentSelector` is a label query over a set of jobs.
 If all selected jobs are completed the `job` will be started immediately.
-If `.jobspec.parentselector` is absent the `job` will be started immediately.
+If `job.Spec.ParentSelector` is absent the `job` will be started immediately.
+If `job.Spec.ParentSelector` is pointing to a non-existing job, the job will wait indefinitely.
 Since labels are forwarded directly from `job` to pods, users should not create pods whose labels match this selector, either directly, via another Job, or via another controller (for example Replication controller), [see](https://github.com/kubernetes/kubernetes/issues/14961).

 #### JobStatus

-`apis.extensions.jobstatus` won't be modified, but a new job condition will be added.
+`job.Status` won't be modified, but a new job condition will be added.

 #### JobCondition